Bernadette Peters's Success and Achievements in Timeline

 1994: Sarah Siddons Award

-In 1994, Bernadette Peters received the Sarah Siddons Award for outstanding performance in a Chicago theatrical production (The Goodbye Girl).
+In 1994, Bernadette Peters received the Sarah Siddons Award for her outstanding performance in The Goodbye Girl in Chicago.

-In 1996, Bernadette Peters was inducted into the American Theatre Hall of Fame at the Gershwin Theatre in New York City, becoming the youngest person so honored.
+In 1996, Bernadette Peters was inducted into the American Theatre Hall of Fame at the Gershwin Theatre in New York City, becoming the youngest person to receive this honor.

 1999: The Actors' Fund Artistic Achievement Medal